nullmastermind/prompts/spectypescript.md

    - Blocked: [🚫]
    ```

-   - **USER APPROVAL PROCESS**: Each document must be approved before proceeding to the next phase
+   - **USER APPROVAL PROCESS**: Each file-specific document must be approved before proceeding to the next phase
-   - **IMPLEMENTATION GATE**: NO code implementation until all three documents are complete and approved
+   - **IMPLEMENTATION GATE**: NO code implementation until all three file-specific documents are complete and approved
+   - **PERSISTENCE RULE**: File-specific documentation files are never deleted, only updated over time to maintain evolution history

 7. TypeScript UI Flow Debugging Protocol:
    - When debugging UI features that require runtime behavior analysis, implement strategic console logging at critical